aruder77/espVent/README.md

 #### Over-the-air firmware updates

 The firmware supports over-the-air updates.
-You need the the ota_update.py script to upload a new firmware version to the device over the air.
+You need the the ota_update.py script from homie-esp8266 to upload a new firmware version to the device over the air.

 ota_updater.py -l <mqttServer> -u <mqttUsername> -d <mqttPassword> -t "devices/" -i "espVent" .pio/build/nodemcu-32s/firmware.bin